tcw165/react-ui-layers-panel/README.md

 Layer Store API
 ---------------
-Layer object is very simple, it only has few properties.
+You should care about the format of **Layer Object**.
+It is quite simple and only has few properties.
 These are properties you'd care.

 ```
 {
-  id: 123,
   isVisible: true,
   isLocked: false,
-  snapshot: SVGSVGElement
+  data: arbitrary object | null | undefined
 }
 ```